Lipo-C (MIC)

 - Can I run it forever?

-- There is no acute reason not to, but the marginal benefit drops once your serum B12 and choline are normalised.
-After 8-12 weeks, drop to once weekly or stop entirely and use the savings for groceries and a coach.
+- No acute reason not to, but marginal benefit drops once your serum B12 and choline are normalised.
+After 8–12 weeks, drop to once weekly or stop entirely.

 - Lipo-C versus Fat Blaster — which is better?

-- They are very close cousins.
-Fat Blaster usually adds L-carnitine, which can help training-day energy more than baseline mood.
-If you do most of your work fasted and lift heavy, Fat Blaster has a slight edge.
-If you are after general energy and methylation support, Lipo-C is the cleaner pick.
+- Close cousins.
+Fat Blaster adds L-carnitine, which can help training-day energy.
+If you do most of your work fasted and lift heavy, Fat Blaster has the edge.
+For general energy and methylation support, Lipo-C is cleaner.